irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Creating Backup

-This details the process of creating backups of a virtual machine or Container Template on Proxmox:
+This details the process of creating backups of a virtual machine or VM Template on Proxmox:

 1. Launch the Proxmox Virtual Environment web interface on a web browser.

-2. On the left-hand side of the web interface, select the target virtual machine (illustrated with an icon of a display) or Container Template (illustrated with an icon of a file and display) you wish to create a backup of.
+2. On the left-hand side of the web interface, select the target virtual machine (illustrated with an icon of a display) or VM Template (illustrated with an icon of a file and display) you wish to create a backup of.

 3. In the virtual machine view, click the **Backup** menu option.